DIAL W FOR WRITER

 “It’s not as bad as you think it is,” Rose said.
 “My boss is nice to me, he doesn’t take liberties or anything, and the customers tip real good.
 I know some of them are supposed to be, well, gangsters, if you believe what’s said, but—”

 “Rose, get to the point, will you?”
 Betsy didn’t mean to sound rude, but Jack was still bleeding over Bonnie’s hall rug, the one the grateful Italian restaurant owner had given her after she’d rescued his eldest daughter in Slap Me, Handsome.

 “On my breaks I sneak into the boss’s office and use his typewriter,” Rose said.
 “I bring my own paper, and once when the ribbon ran dry I replaced it with a new ribbon I bought myself, so I’m not stealing from him or anything.”

 Sharp clicking sounds made Betsy turn and look at her desk.
 Betsy made it clear, with scowl and a determined shake of her head, that her typewriter was strictly off-limits to everyone but herself.

 “Who is your boss, Rose?”

 The line crackled, then Rose said, “Mr. Pazzini.”

 Betsy knew about Pete Pazzini, too.
 Who didn’t?
 The handsome young crime boss was staking his claim on the city, making deals, forging alliances and getting rid of anyone fool enough to stand in his way.
 Some well-known actresses had appeared on Pazzini’s arm.
 He took them to expensive shows and restaurants and then back to his big house up on Hummingbird Hill.
-They said that if you wanted liquor, or you wanted women, or you wanted someone to take a swim in the lake with concrete overshoes, you talked to Pistol Pete Pazzini.
+They said that if you wanted liquor, or if you wanted women, or if you wanted someone to take a swim in the lake with concrete overshoes, you talked to Pistol Pete Pazzini.

 “Tell me what happened, Rose.”